 internship, travel to a country, etc.

-The reference letter is a comprehensive resume for a prospective candidate written by a friend, colleague, previous employer, mentor, teacher, etc. The idea is to give out all necessary information while acquiring a limited space.
+The reference letter is a comprehensive resume for a prospective candidate written by a friend, colleague, previous employer, mentor, teacher, etc. The idea is to give out all the necessary information while acquiring a limited space.
 A quick recap to recount the steps of writing a reference letter include salutations, greetings and contact information followed by a second paragraph which encompasses the details about the candidate, their aspirations, achievements,

 background, qualifications, qualities, traits and ideal answers to how’s and why’s of the employer.

-The last paragraph should state the contact information of the writer so that the reader can contact them for a cross-verification.
-The writer must mention and recommend the candidate selflessly.
+The last paragraph should state the contact information of the writer so that the reader can contact them for cross-verification.
+The writer must mention and recommend candidate selflessly.
 It cannot be emphasized enough that use the aforementioned steps generically would save you a lot of time and energy used in creating a new reference letter each time you apply somewhere.